 Boil potatoes whole with skins on until soft.
-Drain and chill before peeling.
+Drain.

-Grate potatoes into a bowl and then add the flour, and salt, kneading until it forms into a not-too sticky dough (if you have a Thermomix mix Speed 6/15 Seconds, or use a food processor and pulse until the dough comes together).
+Place the cold potatoes into a bowl and then add the flour, and salt, kneading until it forms into a not-too sticky dough.

-Turn the dough out onto a well floured surface as needed.
+Turn the dough out onto a well floured surface and knead.

 Roll the dough into a log about 60 cm (2 feet) long and cut into 10 pieces.

 Liberally flour a flat surface - (I use a silicon pastry mat).

-Toss a piece of dough around in the flour and roll into a circle with a rolling pin (I cover the dough with a piece of baking paper and then roll it out, adding more flour if needed to prevent the dough sticking.
+Take a piece of dough and roll it into a ball and roll around on the floured surface.
+Cover the dough with a piece of baking paper and then roll it out, adding more flour if needed to prevent the dough sticking .